Gulf Keystone not talking to Exxon on $11 billion sale

 "I bet the shareholders would jump for anything over 250 pence a share," the dealer said.

-Exxon's Kurdistan deal prompted criticism from the Baghdad government, which has challenged the regional government's right to issue licenses.
+Exxon's Kurdistan deal prompted criticism from the Baghdad government, which has challenged the regional government's right to issue licences.

 The deal would make Exxon the first company in the top tier of the industry to move into the Kurdish region, but Exxon has not confirmed it and declines all comment on the matter.